 Photo Source: Pixabay

 Luckily there are people in this world who do the exact opposite, they plant trees.
+Some impressive actions took place in various countries.
 Perhaps you like to read my post.